 Individuals that miss their original course are encouraged to report to the training center as a stand-by student.
 However, if a student did not provide at least forty-eight (48) hours notice prior to the start of the course and is admitted as a stand-by student, he/she will be required to pay additional fees to re-register for the new course.

 Individuals who are late or miss a session are not eligible for rescheduling under this policy.

 Some individuals may be asked to leave or counseled out of a course if an instructor feels that the student is performing poorly.
 The school understands that everyone learns at different rates and will give a student the opportunity to reschedule into another course.
 If a person is counseled out, he/she may be given one opportunity to be rescheduled into another class in the current training year.
-In this situation, the student will receive a fifty percent (50%) credit of the amount paid for the original course.
-This credit can only be applied towards cost of the rescheduled course and will not be refunded to the student.
+In this situation, the student will be required to pay the appropriate fee.
 Rescheduling arrangements must be made through the training center and are based on course availability.